tarunpreet-kaur/tarunpreet-kaur.github.io/_posts/2020-02-28-Misty-Travel-Diaries-Europe2017.md

 **Austria::Vienna (Wien)::Schonbrunn**

 Schonbrunn - Zoo, Palace & Garden
+The spectacular 1,441 rooms Schönbrunn Palace (Schloss Schönbrunn) was built in the early 18th century in a beautiful park-like setting and remains one of Austria's leading attractions.
+The spectacular park around Schönbrunn Palace covers an area of 500 acres.
+There is a train running inside the gardens to take you around the gardens which has exceptional sculptures throughout the way.
+Tiergarten Schönbrunn (Schönbrunn Zoo) the oldest zoo in the world and is a home to all kinds of animals including a giant Panda and lovely Penguins.

 | ![4-Austr-1-Vienna-Day2 (2)](../assets/img/Europe 2017/4-Austr-1-Vienna-Day2 (2).JPG) | <img src="../assets/img/Europe 2017/4-Austr-1-Vienna-Day2 (1).JPG" alt="4-Austr-1-Vienna-Day2 (1)" style="zoom:160%;" /> |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |